Real-Time Personalization: Use Case

-To help with visual clustering, we color coded products by sport/activity.
-The ability to learn sport affinity for products based solely on user interactions is indeed pretty impressive.
-When the TSNE plot stabilizes, sport clusters become easily identifiable, proving that our embeddings naturally capture a lot of the latent properties of products.
+To help with visual clustering, we color-coded products by sport/activity.
+The ability to learn the sports affinity for products based solely on user interactions is indeed pretty impressive.
+When the TSNE plot stabilizes, sports clusters become easily identifiable, proving that our embeddings naturally capture a lot of the latent properties of products.

 Of course, analogies are still a thing, and it is indeed incredible how accurate they can be.
-Our AI can even match the pants and jersey of a soccer team, as displayed in the following example (Juventus pants to Juventus jersey as Manchester pants to Manchester jersey):
+Our AI can even match the pants and jersey of a soccer team, as displayed in the following example (Juventus pants to Juventus jersey as Manchester pants to Manchester jersey).
+Talk about personalized recommendations!

-The ability to automatically capture subtle aspects of sport, gender and style, purely based on user behavior and customer data, can power many use cases in commerce at scale.
-It’s now time to apply all these ideas to the hot topic of web personalization.
+The ability to automatically capture subtle aspects of sport, gender, and style, purely based on user behavior and customer data, can power many use cases in commerce at scale.
+It’s now time to apply all these ideas to the hot topic of website personalization.

 Now that we have product vectors, we can use them as building blocks across all our architecture and machine learning models.